absrdm/Pokeswitch/README.md

 This might be resolved by launching via HBL title override (HBL opened by holding the R button while launching a game, rather than the Album).
 If it is not, feel free to post the specific issue on the [GBAtemp thread](https://gbatemp.net/threads/pokeswitch-simple-pokemon-save-editor-for-switch.677289/).

 ## Can I use more than 1000 hyperboxes?
-This may be achieved by swapping between multiple hyperbox files as necessary, but it is recommended to read the notes regarding HIDs before doing so.
+This can be achieved by swapping between multiple hyperbox files as necessary, but it is recommended to read the notes regarding HIDs before doing so.

 ## Why didn't you make this ~6 years ago?
 I thought someone would make something like this but no one ever did